© Crown copyright 2020

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This guidance applies to England, except for Leicester.
 See separate guidance for Leicester.

-On 23 March 2020, the government introduced restrictions on which businesses and venues were required to close in order to reduce the spread of coronavirus (COVID-19).
-A number of businesses providing essential goods and services were and continue to be permitted to remain open.
+On 23 March 2020, the government required by law that certain businesses and venueswere to close in order to reduce the spread of coronavirus (COVID-19).
+A number of businesses providing essential goods and services were permitted to remain open.

-Though there has been tragic loss of life, thanks to the hard work and sacrifice of the British people, the UK slowed the spread of Coronavirus.
-Following earlier easements in May and June, from Saturday 4 July, further businesses and venues will be allowed to open.
+Though there has been tragic loss of life, thanks to the hard work and sacrifice of the British people, the UK slowed the spread of coronavirus.
+Following earlier easements in May and June, as part of Step Three of the government’s plan to return life to as near normal as we can, from Saturday 4 July, further businesses and venues were allowed to open.

-1. Re-opening of businesses and venues from 4 July
+1. Re-opening of businesses and venues from 11 and 13 July

 - Nail bars and salons and beauty salons

 - Body and skin piercing services